apptimise/Cheatsheets/git_cheatsheet.md

 ### git config
 Define author name to be used for all commits in current repo.

-Devs commonly use --global flag to set config options for current user.
+Devs commonly use --global flag to set config options for current user (configuration values on a global or local project level)
 ```bash
 git config user.name <name>
 ```